-Name Age Biographical Information Bernard C. Bailey 53 Retired Chief Executive Officer of Viisage Technology, Inc. Mr. Bailey was elected to the Board of Directors in October 2006.
+Name Age Biographical Information Bernard C. Bailey 56 Chairman and CEO of Paraquis Solutions LLC, a privately held consulting and IT services firm, since 2006.
 Mr. Bailey's career spans over two decades of management experience in the high technology and security industries.
 He served most recently from August 2002 to September 2006 as the president and CEO of Viisage Technology, Inc., a leading provider of advanced technology identity solutions.
 Under his four years of leadership, Viisage's market capitalization grew from \$60 million to over \$1 billion.
 During that period the company executed nine acquisitions, eventually culminating in the formation of L1 Identity Solutions, a NYSE listed company.
-Prior to Viisage, from January 2001 to August 2002, Mr. Bailey served in various executive roles, including COO at Art Technology Group (ATG), a leading provider of e-commerce software.
-From 1984 to 2001 Mr. Bailey held a variety of finance, sales, marketing, and operations positions at IBM, where he also served in executive roles involved in the growth and development of IBM Global Service's systems integration and consulting business lines.
-In addition to his duties with Telos, Mr. Bailey serves as a director on the board of Lasercard Corporation (NASDAQ: LCRD).
-Mr. Bailey is also the CEO in Residence for USBX Advisory Services LLC, an investment banking firm specializing in providing merger and acquisition services to the security and consumer goods industries.
-Mr. Bailey also serves as President and CEO of Paraquis Solutions LLC, a privately held consulting and IT services firm.
-David Borland 59 Retired Deputy Chief Information Officer of the United States Army.
+Prior to Viisage, from January 2001 to August 2002, Mr. Bailey served in various executive roles, including COO at Art Technology Group, a leading provider of e-commerce software.
+From 1984 to 2001, Mr. Bailey held a variety of finance, sales, marketing, and operations positions at IBM, where he also served in executive roles involved in the growth and development of IBM Global Service's systems integration and consulting business lines.
+Mr. Bailey has been a member of the Company's Board of Directors since October 2006.
+In addition to his duties with Telos, Mr. Bailey serves as a director on the board of Lasercard Corporation (NASDAQ: LCRD); Spectrum Control, Inc. (NASDAQ:SPEC); and E.F.
+Johnson Technologies, Inc. (NASDAQ:EFJI).
+David Borland 61 President of the Borland Group, an information technology consulting company, since January 2004.
 Mr. Borland was elected to the Board of Directors in March 2004 after retiring as Deputy Chief Information Officer ("CIO") of the U.S. Army with more than 30 years of experience in the U.S. Government.
-Since January 2004, Mr. Borland has served as President of the Borland Group, an information technology consulting company.
-Mr. Borland's career Army experience also includes serving as Vice Director of Information Systems for Command, Control, Communications, and Computers ("DISC4"); Director of the Information Systems Selection and Acquisition Agency ("ISSAA"); and numerous other positions.
+Mr. Borland's career Army experience also includes serving as Vice Director of Information Systems for Command, Control, Communications, and Computers; Director of the Information Systems Selection and Acquisition Agency; and numerous other positions.
 From 1966 through 1970, Mr. Borland served in the U.S. Air Force.
-Mr. Borland has received numerous awards, including the Meritorious Presidential Rank Award for Senior Executive Service Members (1996) and the Distinguished Presidential Rank Award (2000).
+Mr. Borland has received numerous awards, including the Meritorious Presidential the United States Army Decoration for Exceptional Civilian Service (1998 and 2003).

-Name Age Biographical Information William M. Dvoranchik 61 Retired President, Electronic Data Systems Federal Government.
+William M. Dvoranchik

+Retired President, Electronic Data Systems Federal Government.
 Mr. Dvoranchik was elected to the Company's Board of Directors in October 2006.
-From 1999 to 2001, Mr. Dvoranchik was president of Electronic Data Systems Federal Government, where he oversaw all aspects of EDS' relationship with the US Government.
+From 1999 to 2001, Mr. Dvoranchik was president of EDS Federal Government, where he oversaw all aspects of EDS' relationship with the US Government.
 He retired in August 2001 after more than 30 years with EDS.
 Mr. Dvoranchik joined EDS as a systems engineer in 1971, and later was appointed manager of the National Information Systems account.
-He next served as vice president for the corporation's savings and loan business division, and as division manager for banking and thrift institutions.
-He became vice president of EDS Government Services in 1986 and president in 1989.
-Mr. Dvoranchik was appointed president of EDS Government Enterprise Solutions in January 1999 and assumed the position of president of EDS Federal Government in September of that year.
+He next served as vice president for EDS's savings and loan business division, and as division manager for banking and thrift institutions.
+He became Vice President of EDS Government Services in 1986 and President in 1989.
+Mr. Dvoranchik was appointed President of EDS State and Local Government in 1997.
+He was appointed President of EDS Government Enterprise Solutions in January 1999 and assumed the position of President of EDS Federal Government in September of that year.
 For over 20 years, Mr. Dvoranchik served as chairman of the board of the EDS Employees Federal Credit Union, which had assets of more than \$400 million.
-He has held leadership positions in numerous industry and civic organizations and presently serves on the Advisory Boards of Quest Software, TIBCO, and ITAA.